xinyu-dev/NeMo-Skills/docs/releases/opencodereasoning/evaluation.md

 ns summarize_results /workspace/OpenCodeReasoning-Nemotron-1.1-7B-eval/eval-results --cluster local
 ```

-This should print the metrics including both symbolic and judge evaluation.
-The judge is typically more accurate.
 The numbers may vary by 1-2% depending on the server type, number of GPUs and batch size used.